TIPS ON HOW TO SUCCEED IN A SCIENTIFIC CAREER PATH

 Bri Inman is one of our Senior Project Managers.
 She manages environmental projects ranging from chlorinated solvent, petroleum, and hexavalent chromium site impacts.
 She is a great agriculture resource, lives on a farm and has expertise in raising farm animals.

-“It’s 2020 and women are having a moment.
+“Women are having a moment.
 We’re everywhere right now and it’s being celebrated across many fields and industries.
 The scientific field is no different, my advice to anyone wanting a career in environmental science is to work hard and go for it.”

 Morgan Saltsgiver, LPG, Director of Brownfields and AgriBusiness